 Following their practical roots, Scandinavian kitchens are designed for productive everyday living.
 They utilize efficient storage solutions that keep surfaces clean and items easily accessible.
 Instead of stashing everything away, modern Scandinavian kitchens often use a combination of closed cabinets and open shelving.
 It balances functionality and aesthetics.

-Built-in drawer organizers, pull-out pantries, and corner cabinets, such as Magic Corner pull-out cabinets, make great use of every inch of space.
+Built-in drawer organizers, pull-out pantries, and corner units are classic Scandinavian kitchen storage solutions that keep surfaces clear.
 Open shelves can hold frequently used items or display ceramics and glassware to add personality.

 DON’T: Forget the Human Element of Comfort